NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

-In the next step Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunking>` specification.
+In the next step Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.base.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunking>` specification.
 The list of metrics specifies the metrics for which the performance of the monitored model will be estimated.
 For an overview of all metrics,